 There isn’t just one kind of tornado.
 Oh no. Mother nature is much more creative.

 As the name implies, this funnel looks like a long thin rope dropping from the sky.
-Rope tornados usually disappear quickly, but they can hang out and cause damage.
-Although rope tornadoes may look weaker than much larger ones, some get more intense as they narrow and tighten — NOAA’s Storm Prediction Center.
+Rope tornadoes usually disappear quickly, but they can hang out and cause damage.
+Although rope tornadoes may look weaker than much larger ones, some get more intense as they narrow and tighten!

 You guessed it: This one looks like a cone.
-It’s wider at the top where it’s forming in the thunderclouds.
+It’s wider at the top where it forms in the thunderclouds.
 Cone tornadoes tend to cause more damage than their kin, the rope tornado.

-This formation, similar to the cone tornado, occurs sometimes.
+This formation, similar to the cone tornado, can also occur.
 The difference is: A stovepipe tornado is the same width from top to bottom.
 It looks more like a wall.

 When the sky looks like its dropping, and the tornado appears to be wider than it is tall, be prepared because this is a wedge tornado.
-The bad news is: It’s typically the kind that does the most damage.
+The bad news is that this type typically does the most damage.
 Remember El Reno, Oklahoma?
-That was a wedge tornado and the widest ever recorded at 2.6 miles.
+That was a wedge tornado and the widest ever recorded at 2.6 miles!

 At times the massive spinning force inside a supercell thunderstorm gives birth to more than one spinning demon.
-Multi-vortex storms usually let a few rope tornados drop down to earth.
-Here’s the thing: Every once in awhile the storm will manufacture two independently spinning clouds that cause wide-spread damage.
-The second tornado is called a “satellite tornado,” and these are rare.
+Multi-vortex storms usually let a few rope tornadoes drop down to earth.
+Every once in awhile, the storm will manufacture two independently spinning clouds that cause wide-spread damage.
+This second tornado is called a “satellite tornado,” and these are rare.

 Windspeeds: 65 to 85 mph.

-What happens: Some damage with pieces of rooves torn off and branches getting broken off of trees — shallow-rooted trees get pushed over.
+What happens: Some damage with pieces of roofs torn off and branches getting broken off of trees — shallow-rooted trees get pushed over.